PM Matteo Renzi to resign as Italy faces uncertainty

 - President to decide whether to hold snap elections

-(CNN)Matteo Renzi will offer his resignation as Italian Prime Minister in Rome Monday after suffering a crushing referendum defeat which could transform the country's political and economic landscape.
+(CNN)Matteo Renzi will offer his resignation as Italian prime minister in Rome Monday after suffering a crushing referendum defeat which could transform the country's political and economic landscape.

 The 41-year-old, who was appointed to office in 2014, will meet with President Sergio Mattarella, hours after close to 60% of voters rejected his plans for constitutional reform.

-As the result reverberated around the country and the continent, the euro fell to a 20 month low against the dollar and dragged Italy towards more financial pain.
+As the result reverberated around the country and the continent, the euro fell to a 20-month low against the dollar and dragged Italy toward more financial pain.

-The prospect of instability in the eurozone's third biggest economy saw the currency drop some 1% against the dollar to around $1.05 in Asia trade, its lowest level in 20 months.
+The prospect of instability in the eurozone's third biggest economy saw the currency drop about 1% against the dollar to around $1.05 in Asia trading.
 It trimmed those losses later in the day.

-The decisive outcome, with a 70% turnout, is considered a notable victory for eurosceptic populist and nationalist parties which campaigned heavily against Renzi and his promise to stimulate Italy's sluggish economy.
+The decisive outcome, with a 70% turnout, is considered a notable victory for eurosceptic populist and nationalist parties, which campaigned heavily against Renzi and his promise to stimulate Italy's sluggish economy.

 The 'No' campaign was spearheaded by the anti-establishment Five Star Movement party, led by Beppe Grillo, which is expected to make substantial gains if a general election is called.